samhwang/get-aoc-input/README.md

 Options:
 -h --help     Help Screen
 -o, --output  The output folder location (default is the day from dayOption `day3`, `day4`...)
--y, --year    The year for Advent of Code challenge (default: 2022)	(default: 2022)
+-y, --year    The year for Advent of Code challenge	(default: 2022)
 ```

 ## Running the script locally